rahilkidwai/bank-marketing-prediction/README.md

 Compare the performance of the classifiers (k-nearest neighbors, logistic regression, decision trees, and support vector machines) for multiple marketing campaigns conducted by a Portuguese banking institution.
 The goal is to predict if the client will subscribe a bank term deposit.
 The related information and dataset is available [here](https://archive.ics.uci.edu/dataset/222/bank+marketing) [[1]](#1).

 ### Introduction
+The data is related with direct marketing campaigns of a Portuguese banking institution and the goal is to predict if the client will subscribe a term deposit.
+The marketing campaigns were based on or multiple phone calls with the client to gauge if the client will or will not subscribe ot the product.
+Data contains 20 different features comprising both numeric and categorical data elements.
+Here we used four different models and compared them in terms accuracy, precision, recall and f1-score.

 ## Dataset
 ### Full Dataset